Alzubair98/books/README.md

 # Book Store

-> A Website App built with React and Redux for a personal purpose. it is a book store that allows the user to save books edit and delete them any time.
+> A Website App built with React and Api (Json-serve) for a personal purpose. it is a book store that allows the user to save books edit and delete them any time.

 # Live Demo